 If you notice your gums bleeding during flossing or brushing, it is imperative that you visit a trusted dental professional.
 Bleeding gums are typically a symptom of gum disease.
 If left untreated, gum disease can impact the health and stability of the teeth, gums, and surrounding bone structure.

-What Are Some Signs That I May Have Gum Disease?
+Signs That You May Have Gum Disease

 The signs and symptoms of gum disease may vary from patient to patient.
 Understanding the signs of gum disease can help patients recognize dysfunction in their oral health.

 - Persistent bad breath

 What are the stages of gum disease?

 Gingivitis (gum inflammation) usually precedes periodontitis (gum disease).
 However, it is important to know that not all gingivitis progresses to periodontitis.

 In the early stage of gingivitis, bacteria in plaque build up, causing the gums to become inflamed and to easily bleed during tooth brushing.
 Although the gums may be irritated, the teeth are still firmly planted in their sockets.
 No irreversible bone or other tissue damage has occurred at this stage.

 What can cause gum disease?

 Plaque is the primary cause of gum disease.
 However, other factors can contribute to periodontal disease.
 These can include:

 - Bad habits such as smoking make it harder for gum tissue to repair itself.